 Points are the first level.
 They represent a countable unit through which you can compare members between themselves on a global (or localized) scoreboards.
 The rewards could be just shout-outs, or maybe even some tokens of gratitude.
 Points are awarded for every positive contribution.
 They serve to make your community into a more positive space.

-Just remember that you’ll need explicit participant permission to share any data collected inside your insights community platform, so to avoid getting into legal and other trouble be upfront with how you intend to use any data that you collect and give participants the option to opt out at any time.
+Just remember that you’ll need explicit participant permission to share any data collected inside your insights community.
+So avoid getting into legal and other trouble.
+Be upfront with how you intend to use any data that you collect.
+And give participants the option to opt out at any time.

-A well-utilized community, in the end, blends in with your business to become a major factor in all the processes, from marketing to decision making.
-Use this.
+A well-utilized community, in the end, blends in with your business to become a major factor in all the processes.
+From marketing to decision making.
 Use the best marketing expert i.e. the market itself, when you’re given the chance.
 Not to mention that it is cost effective to gather those insights using a community platform.
 A satisfied customer is a catalyst that brings more customers.
 Repeat the insights gathering process for continued success.